Living in Japan · Reflects April 2026 Naturalization Reform

 Japan’s immigration rules have undergone significant changes in 2025 and 2026.
 For your specific situation, consult the Japan Immigration Services Agency, the Ministry of Justice Nationality Law guidance, or JETRO’s Setting Up Business information for business and investment pathways.

 Magnificent Japan is not a licensed immigration law firm and does not process visa applications.
-If you would like introductions to qualified specialists in Japan, please request the Residency Briefing above and we will include vetted referral options where appropriate.
+If you would like introductions to qualified specialists in Japan, please subscribe above and we will include vetted referral options where appropriate in future editorial.